croeder/clojure_craft/README.md

 #### Strategy:

-##### POS and Dependency are by numbered sentence and token.
+POS and Dependency are by numbered sentence and token.
+Vectors should be sufficient.

-##### Ontology terms are identified by character-span and exist only
-    for annotated tokens.
-It's possible some terms are multi-token.
+Iterating over the terms and finding the token to add the ontology annotation would be aided by a span-index on the tokens.
+Iterating over the tokens and using an index to find ontology annotations might result in too many empty lookups.

 ### Analysis: craft_analysis
     uses craft_unify to get simultaneous and integrated access to the